tensorflow/swift-models/pix2pix/README.md

 swift run -c release pix2pix
 ```

-You will need a tensorboard installation in order to run the project.

 ## Notes

 - Trainer will emit a lot of intermediate results in a calling directory, you can easily comment out that part.
-It is a workaround because for some reason tensorboard crashes when provided with result images, I'm investigating on the problem.
 - You need to specify a different URL for `dataset` or this will download the facades dataset for you.
 - This implementation only provides a data loader for the facades dataset, but the model is capable of learning on any pix2pix compatible dataset.